xhenos/kodo/content/help/faq/application.md

 ### Can I revert back from the Material Design 2 update of Tachiyomi?
 While there will never be a toggle between the two UI versions, you can continue to use the old UI version by using [TachiyomiAZ](https://tachiyomi.org/forks/TachiyomiAZ/).

-### Will there ever be a dual-page reader option?
-The logic required to make a dual-page reader automatically work along with scanlator page inconsistencies and other issues means it is unlikely to be added at this time.

 ### I see manga images in my phone gallery, what gives!?
 Tachiyomi by default adds a `.nomedia` file to prevent this from happening but sometimes it doesn't work or something went wrong.
 To fix this, all you need to do is create the file yourself.
 Name it `.nomedia` and place it in your download folder.